 Automated testing services

-- Drupal Commerce: If you are running a Drupal Commerce powered store, then we have scripts that test all key users journeys that can easily be trained on your site.
-Irrespective of what payment gateway you use, or how many currencies you deal in, we can build a comprehensive suite of automated tests that will give you confidence that all aspects of your e-commerce platform are operational.
+- Drupal Commerce: If you are running a Drupal Commerce powered store, then we have scripts that test all key users' journeys that can easily be trained on your site.
+Irrespective of which payment gateway you use, or how many currencies you deal in, we can build a comprehensive suite of automated tests that will give you confidence that all aspects of your e-commerce platform are operational.

-- Drupal websites / platforms: With Zoocha being a Drupal development agency, we have deep understanding of Drupal and it's supporting modules, so when it comes to writing automated test scripts for Drupal, we already know about it's limitations and some of the common gotchas that site owners experience.
+- Drupal websites / platforms: With Zoocha being a Drupal development agency, we have deep understanding of Drupal and its supporting modules, so when it comes to writing automated test scripts for Drupal, we already know about its limitations and some of the common gotchas that site owners experience.
 Our familiarity with the Drupal back-end and administration area, along with the fact that we have many pre-rolled Drupal focussed scripts, make our Drupal automated testing services cost-effective and comprehensive.

 - Non-Drupal based automated testing: Irrespective of what technology stack your site / platform uses, our automated testing services will be compatible.
 If your website can be accessed through a web browser, then we will be able to set up and run automated tests against it.

 If you’re considering Automated Testing to be a part of your next project, or your existing site, give us a call on 01992 256700 or fill in our Contact Us form.